SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/kafka.md

 <TabItem value="k8s">

 In Kubernetes environments, we use the Telegraf Operator, which is packaged with our Kubernetes collection.
 You can learn more about it [here](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/telegraf-collection-architecture).
 The following diagram illustrates how data is collected from Kafka in Kubernetes environments.
-In the following architecture, there are four services that make up the metric collection pipeline: Telegraf, Telegraf Operator, Prometheus and [Sumo Logic Distribution for OpenTelemetry Collector](https://github.com/SumoLogic/sumologic-otel-collector).
+In the following architecture, there are four services that make up the metric collection pipeline: Telegraf, Telegraf Operator, Prometheus, and [Sumo Logic Distribution for OpenTelemetry Collector](https://github.com/SumoLogic/sumologic-otel-collector).

 <img src={useBaseUrl('img/integrations/containers-orchestration/kafka-k8s.png')} alt="kafka-k8s" />